latest nhpb_banner 1__compressed2

 • Low income housing for seniors.

 Salvation Army Centers are located in the region.
 Hundreds of low income and working poor Gloucester County families turn to the non-profit charity every month.
 A wide range of social services as well as emergency financial assistance programs are offered.
-Some examples include free food, Christmas and Thanksgiving meals, and Christmas gifts.
+Some examples include free food, Christmas and Thanksgiving meals, and Christmas toys for kids..

-Limited financial aid may be available in New Jersey, including funds for rent, homeless prevention, and heating bills.
+• Limited financial aid may be available in New Jersey, including funds that help with rent as part of homeless prevention.
+There is also money for light and electric bills.
 Other resources include clothing, school supplies, shelter, and general case management or referrals.
 Continue with Salvation Army Gloucester County programs.

 The Tri-County Community Action Partnership also serves people in Gloucester New Jersey and offers numerous options as well as financial assistance programs.
 Among other services and programs they offer the LIHEAP and Energy Assistance, Clothing and free Food.
 There is also government resources from Weatherization Assistance, WIC, and Housing programs.
 Call the agency at (856) 451-6330.